bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+SemanticHTML provides meaning and structure to the content of a webpage
 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+(i),.Display inline block elements do not create a break in page flow while display block elements do cause a break in page flow
+(ii) display inline elements are  not affected by width and height properties like display block
 3. What are the 4 areas of the box model?
+(i)Border,(ii) Margin (iii)Padding (iv) Content
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Cross-axis

 5. Explain why git is valuable to a team of developers.
+It gives developers the chance for collaboration, as well keep track of changes and time travel.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.